-A recent update for the Sky Q Touch Remote has brought much-improved voice search to Sky Q. It’s got nothing on Alexa in terms of intelligence, but if you say “Tom Hanks movies with five star ratings”, the box will automatically present the likes of Forrest Gump, Apollo 13 and Philadelphia.
-Hold the mic button on the right side of the Sky Q Touch Remote to activate, and get chatting.
+Last year's update for the Sky Q Touch Remote has brought much-improved voice search to Sky Q. It’s got nothing on Alexa in terms of intelligence, but if you say “Tom Hanks movies with five star ratings”, the box will automatically present the likes of Forrest Gump, Apollo 13 and Philadelphia.

 14) Boost your wi-fi

 Signing up to Sky’s broadband and multiroom packages can be expensive, but if you do, you can also benefit from improved wireless coverage throughout your home.

 That’s because Sky Q boxes also act as Wi-Fi hotspots, so if you have a Sky Q Silver box in the lounge and a Sky Q mini box in a bedroom, you can slather your home in full-strength, sturdy Wi-Fi.
 Just set your boxes up as normal and Sky Q takes care of the rest.

 If you’re torn between watching two can’t-miss matches in the Premier League, Sky Sports now lets Sky Q users get the best of both worlds, and watch a split screen of two live streams at once.

 To enable it, simply press the red button while on a Sky Sports channel to get the option to customise your screen, with an option of the live sport available.

 You can also choose to get video highlights of a previous match or sporting event while you watch the live stream of another.
 Multitasking at its best.